Cornell-MAE-UG/portfolio-kqr3-cornell/index.md

 ![Profile Picture](assets/images/profile-pic.jpg){: class="profile-image"}

-My name is {{ Krista Roessle }}, and I am a senior at Cornell University, studying Mechanical Engineering.
+My name is Krista Roessle, and I am a senior at Cornell University, studying Mechanical Engineering.
 I've always been a hands-on person, with numerous hobbies like riding motorcycles and knitting to show for it.
 Mechanical Engineering has always been a natural fit for me.

 I'm highly curious and analytical, wanting to understand the "how" and "why" of issues that affect us and create solutions to give people a better quality of life.
 Knowing that my work would allow individuals to be safer and happier doing what they love to do drives me to do what I do!